Further education (post 16)

 what is the progression afterwards from this subject?

-If you have special educational needs or a disability you may find our education transitions booklets helpful.
+If you have special educational needs or a disability you may find our education transitions booklet helpful.